 It's been discovered that the makeup of your gut biome can determine how severe the symptoms will be should you contract COVID-19.
 This gut imbalance also plays a role in whether or not you're likely to suffer from "long-covid" or not.

-Studies have shown that COVID-19 patients have far less immune system enhancing beneficial bacteria like bifidobacterium adolescentis, faecalibacterium prausnitzii, and eubacterium rectale.
-They also have much higher numbers of certain bad bacteria, such as ruminococcus gnavus, ruminococcus torques, and Bacteroides dorei.
+Studies have shown that COVID-19 patients have far fewer immune system-enhancing beneficial bacteria like bifidobacterium adolescents, fecal bacterium prausnitzii, and eubacterium rectale.
+They also have much higher numbers of certain harmful bacteria, such as ruminococcus gnavus, ruminococcus torques, and Bacteroides dorei.

 What is a Gut Bacteria Imbalance?

-An imbalance occurs when the bad bacteria start to outweigh the good, or the diversity of bacteria is lost.
+An imbalance occurs when the harmful bacteria start to outweigh the good or the diversity of bacteria is lost.
 This can happen in a variety of ways:

 - A diet of processed and unhealthy foods.

-- A sudden change in diet such as an increase in fat, sugar, or protein intake.
+- A sudden change in diet, such as increased fat, sugar, or protein intake.